 After enjoying the Nasher, just outside the door was the Dallas Museum of Art.
 Even just the building with the skyscrapers jutting up behind it looked like art to me.

-This was a large museum that had no admission fee (other than one specific exhibit).
+This was a large museum that had no admission fee (other than for one specific exhibit).
 I had only a little over an hour to spend here, so rather than focusing much on any one thing I just wandered about and enjoyed a little bit of everything here and there.
 Here are some of my favorite pics, although I also took pics of quite a few amazing paintings that I’m not uploading here.

 In this last photo, I found it interesting that the sculpture represented a star with one if its points broken off, as Texas is the “Lone Star State.”